About the Study

 - Small focus group interviews with skaters in Portland, OR during January – March 2013.
 Portland skaters were encouraged to join a focus group as a way to share their experiences in depth.

-This research was conducted as part of a masters degree in Urban Studies at Portland State University.
+This research was conducted as part of a masters degree in Urban Studies and Qualitative Methods at Portland State University.
 The intent for this research was to help urban planners and theorists expand their understanding of skating, and to incorporate some of the needs and preferences of skaters in the active transportation literature.
 Full results are available here for use by planners, skate groups, active transportation researchers, and others.

 About the Researchers

-Tessa Walker conducted this research as a graduate thesis in Urban Studies at Portland State University in Oregon; she graduated in 2013 with an MUS in active transportation and qualitative research methods.
+Tessa CJ Walker conducted this research as a graduate thesis in Urban Studies at Portland State University in Oregon; she graduated in 2013 with an MUS in active transportation and qualitative research methods.
 She previously attended Marlboro College in Vermont where she wrote a thesis on post-socialist urban form.